cliixtech/abacus/README.md

 [![CircleCI](https://circleci.com/gh/cliixtech/abacus.svg?style=svg)](https://circleci.com/gh/cliixtech/abacus)

-Abacus is a library to register and publish metrics to [Librato](https://www.librato.com/) periodically, with file caching and aiming to run on Android.
+Abacus is a library to register metrics and publish them periodically to a external source, with file caching and aiming to run on Android.

-It stores all the metrics on a file-backed cache, and try to send them to librato on fixed intervals.
+It stores all the metrics on a file-backed cache, and try to send them in a background thread on fixed intervals.

-The cache layer is powered by [Tape](https://github.com/square/tape) and the librato integration is made using Librato's official [java library](https://github.com/librato/librato-java).
+The cache layer is powered by [Tape](https://github.com/square/tape).

+Currently, it supports publishing metrics to (InfluxDB)[https://influxdata.com/time-series-platform/influxdb/], but it's build with flexibility in mind, so adding new services should be very simple.

 # Building